iwanalabs/econagents/docs/source/Overview.rst

 However, if the server doesn't use that format of messages, you can customize the `on_message_callback` of the `WebSocketTransport` to adjust the message parsing, so that it can be used with the rest of the framework.

-Aside from that, the framework only assumes that you have a roles that agents can take, information about the game state, and phases where agents might take actions.
+Aside from that, the framework only assumes that you have a description of the game including:
+   - the roles that agents can take,
+   - the phases the game goes through and actions the agents can take in these phases, and
+   - a description of the information about the game state that is relevant.

 The library has four key components: